Depot Hill, Queensland: Education

-Depot Hill State School is a government primary (Prep-6) school for boys and girls at O'Connell Street (23.3959°S 150.5176°E).
+Depot Hill State School is a government primary (Prep-6) school for boys and girls at 53-63 O'Connell Street (23.3959°S 150.5176°E).
 In 2017, the school had an enrolment of 47 students with 4 teachers and 7 non-teaching staff (4 full-time equivalent).

 In 2020 the school was expected to mark its 100th anniversary with special centenary celebrations but due to the COVID-19 pandemic, the festivities were postponed to 2021.
 A special weekend of festivities commenced on 17 September 2021 with a special dinner at a hotel in Allenstown.
 Celebrations at the school were held the following day which included market stalls, memorabilia displays, classroom tours and a special roll call of former students.
 Local state MP Barry O'Rourke also officially opened the school's new multipurpose court.

 In 2021, the school had an enrolment of 58 students.

-There is no secondary school in Depot Hill; the nearest state high school is Rockhampton State High School in Wandal.
+There are no secondary schools in Depot Hill; the nearest state high school is Rockhampton State High School in Wandal.
 The nearest private secondary school is The Cathedral College in Allenstown.